- Company News

 4. Using a Trading Bot for Day Trading

 Automated software carries out the same activity as a human trader but with parameters written in the program.
-Most traders utilize already made trading bits, but some choose to put their programming skills to use and create one.
-While the first one is easier to implement, the second one gives you more control over the strategies.
+Most traders utilize already made trading bots, whereas others elect to program their own to have more control over their strategies.

 Less psychological pressure